pallets-eco/flask-admin/examples/forms-files-images/README.rst

 This example shows how you can::

     * define your own custom forms by using form rendering rules
     * handle generic static file uploads
     * handle image uploads
     * turn a TextArea field into a rich WYSIWYG editor using WTForms and CKEditor
+    * set up a Flask-Admin view as a Redis terminal

 To run this example: